ibm-cloud-docs/openshift/openshift_health_monitor.md

 ## Forwarding cluster and app metrics to {{site.data.keyword.mon_full_notm}}
 {: #openshift_monitoring}

+The following steps are deprecated.
+The observability CLI plug-in `ibmcloud ob` and the `v2/observe` endpoints are deprecated and support ends on 28 March 2025.
+You can now manage your logging and monitoring integrations from the console or through the Helm charts.
+For the latest steps, see [Working with the Kubernetes agent](/docs/monitoring?topic=monitoring-agent_Kube) or [Working with the Red Hat OpenShift agent](/docs/monitoring?topic=monitoring-agent_openshift).
+{: deprecated}

 Use the {{site.data.keyword.openshiftlong_notm}} observability plug-in to create a monitoring configuration for {{site.data.keyword.mon_full_notm}} in your cluster, and use this monitoring configuration to automatically collect and forward metrics to {{site.data.keyword.mon_full_notm}}.
 {: shortdesc}